david-domz/mockallan/README.md

 Listening on 0.0.0.0:8080
 ```

 2) Run the software under test.
-Let's say it is expected to make a `POST /mockallan-reserve`.

-Enter the following command to simulate the software under test request.
+Alternatively, you can enter the following command to simulate a request to the software under test.
+For example, if you expect the software under test to perform a `POST /mockallan-reserve`.

 ```bash
 $ curl -X POST http://localhost:8080/mockallan-reserve --data '{'foo': 'bar'}'